 Statement of Benefits (PSB).
-The statement summarizes cumulative member account for the optional allowance selections that the member may select at retirement.
+The statement summarizes cumulative member account allowance for the optional allowance selections that the member may select at retirement.

 Allowance payable at early and normal service retirement dates.
-As part of the MPASindividual members throughout the fiscal year.
+As part of the individual members throughout the fiscal year.

-3 project the statement will be modified to provide estimates of the benefit allowance
+MPAS+ project the statement will be modified to provide estimates of the benefit